 What does the BitTorrent.exe file do?

 The BitTorrent.exe process is also known as BitTorrent and is a part of BitTorrentPro.
 This software is produced by BitTorrent (www.bittorrent.com).
-An obsolete or defective version of BitTorrent.exe can cause problems for your computer that can range from slowness to error messages such as these:
+An outdated or faulty version of BitTorrent.exe can cause problems for your computer, ranging from slowness to error messages like these:

 - BitTorrent.exe has encountered a problem and needs to close.